Ian Somerhalder Says Farewell To ‘Vampire Diaries’ Set, Offers Trip To Fans

-Ian Somerhalder will always to Damon to those who know and love him.
+Ian Somerhalder will always be Damon to those who know and love him.
 After eight years of playing Damon Salvatore in the hit CW series, The Vampire Diaries, Ian finally said goodbye to the show on Thursday.
 But his true farewell will be the surprise that he is planning a surprise for one lucky fan (plus a friend).

 The finale of this season is nearing–and will mark the end of the show.
 The last few episodes will feature familiar faces, including Nina Dobrev as Elena, David Anders as John Gilbert and, as we saw in the most recent episode, Chris Wood as Kai.
 However, while giving fans a look at his last time on the set of the Salvatore mansion, Somerhalder explained that there is still “a light at the end of the tunnel.”